 - 2 bell peppers red or green, seeded and cut into strips

 - 1 jalapeño seeded and finely diced

-- 1/2 cup Greek Yogurt dairy or non-dairy
+- 1/2 cup Greek Yogurt dairy or non-dairy, or sour cream

 - 2 cloves garlic minced